UKHomeOffice/development_environment/README.md

 ### Setting up build environment

-To create an environment that new computers can be PXE booted from.
-A PXE boot server and a proxy server (to speed up subsequent builds) are required.
+To create an environment that new computers can be PXE booted from a PXE boot server and a proxy server (to speed up subsequent builds) are required.
 These are started as follows:

 ```
 make proxycache
 make pxe
 ```

-Be aware that once the PXE server is up, it runs a DHCP service that may well assign your cabled interface an IP address and default route that it then tries (and fails) to use to connect to the internet.
+Be aware that once the PXE server is up, it runs a DHCP service that may well assign your bridged interface an IP address and default route that it then tries (and fails) to use to connect to the internet.
 This will cause the builds to fail.
-To resolve this issue, either set the interface to only be used for IP address within its range or hard set the interface to use the IP address that it has been assigned, but default the IP of the default gateway.
+To resolve this issue, either set the interface to only be used for IP address within its range or hard set the interface to use the IP address that it has been assigned, but delete the IP of the default gateway.

 ### Destroying the build environment